Home

 For Email Newsletters you can trust

 This page is really part of the Bass Cafe.
-We needed more 'room' so we added the Bistro.
+We needed more 'room' so we added this Bass Bistro.
 It's all the same menu: Great, old upright basses for sale, Czech, German, French, English, Italian and Chinese upright basses, with lots of history.
 Please feel free to call or email us with more specific questions or requests and also let us know what you are looking for.
 We keep lists of those looking for very specific upright double basses and many that do come in, never even make it on our page before they are gone!
 Don't forget, because we ship so often, we are happy to be able to ship at affordable rates to almost anywhere in the world.
-In the States, it is usually no more than $90 each way.
+In the States, it is usually no more than $130 each way.
 It's also cheap to fly RT to Phoenix from just about everywhere in the US.
 We also make special accommodations for our out of town guests.
-If you really want a great an old, upright double bass, then come out to see us.
-The little extra money that you pay in flying out, will easily be made up in the thousands ($) that you can save here.
+If you really want a great old, upright double bass, then come out to see us.
+The little extra money that you pay in flying out, will easily be made up in the thousands ($) that you can save here compared to many basses around the country.
 Last but not least...both professional and serious amateurs are buying the Wan Bernadel upright double basses.
 There is a separate link and page for these basses.
 They are made in the same old style tradition of these older basses and sound like basses which cost 3 times the price!

-'Paul N. Bryant, upright double bass, Kidderminster, No. 74, 2008' & No. 89, 2009.
+'Paul N. Bryant, English upright double bass, Kidderminster, No. 74, 2008' & No. 89, 2009

 Paul Bryant English Double Bass Paul Bryant English Double Bass Paul Bryant English Double Bass Back Paul Bryant English Double Bass back Paul Bryant English Double Bass Scroll